DebrisCode/GNU-LinuxHardeningDesktop/README.md

 You can also use systems to counter the DPI system(GoodBye DPI-like)

+You can install SearX on your system(has analogues, Can be run locally, which is more secure)

 10.Use the "kloak" utility - this utility prevents the browser from de-anonymizing your fingerprint when typing on the keyboard, but may slow down keyboard input a little.

+11.use macchanger on system start

+Changing the mac address during boot (OpenRC "macchanger" service)